 You sit down to write.
 Ten minutes in, you’re checking your email.
 Then, social media.
 Suddenly, it’s been an hour, and your draft is still blank.
 Sound familiar?
 Staying focused as a writer is tough.
-But AI tools can help you fight distractions and stay in the zone.
+However, AI tools can help you combat distractions and stay focused.
 Two powerful options—RescueTime and Focus@Will—use smart tech to help you take control of your time and environment.
 This article shows how these AI tools for writing focus work and how you can build a stick writing system.
-Let’s dive into how you can use AI to do more without stress.

 Everything I’ve shared here—and more—is in my book, available on Amazon.
 Click the link if you’re ready to level up.